 This is why we decided to make Integra, a neural-network powered writing assistant, which utilizes the power of NLP to give you selective prompts in order to further your essays.

 What it does

-Integra provides Machine-Learning generated prompts to encourage organic thinking when writing.
-This helps the writer to think critically of their writing topics and spur idea growth.
+Integra is a web application for mobile devices and the browser that provides Machine-Learning generated prompts to encourage organic thinking when writing.
+This helps the writer to think critically about their writing topics and spur idea growth!